We use cookies to optimize our website & deliver you the best service

 Caring is sharing

-Plasma donations play a very important role in healthcare, providing essential resources for life-saving treatments.
-Blood and plasma donations, while often discussed together, serve distinct purposes.
-Blood donations provide red cells, white cells, and platelets that are key in surgeries and trauma care.
-Plasma donations, on the other hand, focus on the liquid component of blood, which contains proteins essential for treating patients with burns, trauma, and clotting disorders.
-Organizations like Olgam Life are key in facilitating these donations, ensuring that plasma is available to those in need.
+Plasma donations play a very important role in healthcare, providing the resources needed for life-saving treatments.
+While blood and plasma donations are often mentioned together, they serve different purposes.
+Blood donations supply red and white blood cells and platelets, which are essential for surgeries and emergency care.
+Plasma donations focus on the liquid part of blood, which contains proteins used to treat burns, trauma, and clotting disorders.

 What is Plasma?